ejh243/BrainFANS/docs/development-pipeline.md

 # If the last line of the output of git status is
 # 'nothing to commit, working tree clean', you can continue safely

-# Delele the branch
+# Delete the branch
 git checkout master
 git branch -d <your-branch-name>

-# Verify the deletion
+# Verify the deletion (your branch should not appear in the output)
 git branch
 ```